Why the Project and Construction Management Diplomas Offer Realistic Job Outcomes

 There are currently approximately 25,000 Australian-based construction or project management roles advertised on SEEK alone.
 That means the market is begging for talent, so there’s evidence of outstanding outcomes by completing either diploma.

-There are also great advantages in completing both the construction AND project management qualifications in a double-diploma.
 Showing a prospective employer your commitment to the industry (and learning all you can about it) is a positive demonstration of your work ethic and dedication.
 Plus, you’ll learn even more about the construction game, and therefore broaden your choice of jobs down the track.

 What does the future hold for residential and commercial jobs?